Jesterhearts/tether-map/README.md

 ## Usage of Unsafe
-There is a small amount of unsafe code used to implement `IterMut`, which is only enabled when the `iter-mut` feature is activated.
+There is a small amount of unsafe code used to implement `IterMut`, which is only enabled when the `iter-mut` feature is activated (enabled by default).
 The unsafe code is carefully reviewed to ensure safety and is checked with miri.
 If you don't need `IterMut`, you can disable it, and the crate will turn on `#[forbid(unsafe_code)]` to ensure no unsafe code is present.
 You can see this behavior in `lib.rs`.